socjopata/active_admin_importable/README.md

 CSV imports for Active Admin with one line of code.

 My fork includes:
-- fixed acitve_admin dependency issue
+- fixed active_admin dependency issue
 - added a possibility to specify options for CSV.parse
+- AR transaction wrapping
+- very basic error handling

 ## Installation